cbrence/FEP-Analysis/readme.md

 This project implements machine learning models to predict remission outcomes in First Episode Psychosis (FEP) patients, with a specific focus on preventing relapse through cost-sensitive learning approaches.

+This project is based on an older project done in 2021 as part of Prof. Andrew Treadway's CIS 9660 Data Mining course at CUNY Baruch.
+Additional enhancements have been added such as modularization and dashboards for use by non-technical users.

 ## Project Overview

 Based on the results our models, First Episode Psychosis outcomes are typically categorized into several patterns based on remission at different time points: